-A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you're a pregnant woman, loss of an unborn child), loss of a limb or function of a limb, or loss of or serious impairment to a bodily function.
-The medical symptoms may be an illness, injury, severe pain, or a medical condition that's quickly getting worse.
+A medical emergency is when you believe that you have medical symptoms that require immediate medical attention to prevent your loss of life (and if you're a pregnant woman, loss of an unborn child), loss of a limb or function of a limb, or loss of or serious impairment to a bodily function.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.